ertogrul/watson-jam/1-WatsonStudioWorkshop/4-ExtraStuffOpenAI/README.md

 - [ ] Notebook with Reinforcement Learning model that you can download here: [Space Invaders notebook](../../code/space_invaders.ipynb)

-- [ ] Another fun model playing Pacman is here: [Pacman notebook](../../code/pacman.ipynb),  [Pacman aux file](../../code/pacman.h5)
+- [ ] Another fun reinforcement learning model (playing Pacman) is here: [Pacman notebook](../../code/pacman.ipynb),  [Pacman aux file](../../code/pacman.h5)

 Reinforcement Learning is fast growing area of algorithms.
-If you want to know more about how it can be used, go here[here](https://medium.com/ibm-data-ai/reinforcement-learning-the-business-use-case-part-1-65976c745319)
+If you want to know more about how it can be used, go here  [here](https://medium.com/ibm-data-ai/reinforcement-learning-the-business-use-case-part-1-65976c745319)

 > If you haven't registered to IBM Cloud or haven't started Watson Studio intance, please proceed to Preparation Lab.